This Is What You Should Wear When Urban Exploring

 My personal go-to-outfit for urban exploring consists of thick denim jeans, a Gildan long sleeve t-shirt, North-Face waterproof jacket, Metolius climbing gloves, and Timberland boots.

 I’ve had this same outfit for a while now.
 The boots I bought three years ago and they’re still as tough as when I got them.
 The jeans, shirt, and jacket are all clothes I don’t mind getting dirty or even torn.

-You should keep this in mind when deciding on what clothes to wear for urban exploring.
+This is my ideal urban exploration clothing.
+You don’t have to wear what I do, but you should keep this in mind when deciding on what clothes to wear for urban exploring.

 Go with clothes you that don’t mind might be ripped or damaged in any way.

 Though that may be true, it’s also true that accidents happen when you least expect them.
-By simply wearing the proper clothes for when you’re urban exploring, you significantly reduce your chances of being harmed by a random object you will come across in your explorations.
+By simply wearing the proper urbex outfit for when you’re exploring abandoned places, you significantly reduce your chances of being harmed by a random object you will come across in your explorations.

 Keep your safety in mind before you walk into an abandoned building.
 Your choice of outfit is also part of your urbex gear.
 So make the right choice and wear clothes that will keep you safe when exploring.
 In my latest article, I give some more tips for new urban explorers.
 Check it out!